kobber/Raspberry-Core/README.md

 <a href='https://files.minecraftforge.net'><img alt="forge" height="56" src="https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/supported/forge_vector.svg"></a>

-This is a collection of minor tweaks for the Raspberry Flavoured modpack, focusing on compatibility.
+This is a collection of minor tweaks for the Raspberry Flavoured modpack, focusing on compatibility and fixes for issues in older mods.

 ## Installation